Physical unknowables: Rise and fall of determinism

-Almost unnoticed the tide of indeterminism started to build up toward the end of the nineteenth century~\cite{purrington,Kragh-qg}.
-At that time mechanistic theories faced an increasing number of ``anomalies:'' Poincar\'e's discovery of ``instabilities'' of trajectories of celestial bodies, which made them extremely sensible to initial conditions, radioactivity~\cite{Kragh-1997AHESradioact,Kragh-2009_RePoss5}, X rays, specific heats of gases and solids, emission and absorption of light, in particular blackbody radiation, the (ir)reversibility dichotomy between classical reversible mechanics and Boltzmann's statistical-mechanical theory of entropy {\it versus} the second law of thermodynamics, as well as classical ``constructions'' of the ether as a medium for the propagation of light waves, and their experimental refutation.
+Almost unnoticed, the tide of indeterminism started to build toward the end of the nineteenth century \citep{purrington,Kragh-qg}.
+At that time, mechanistic theories faced an increasing number of anomalies: Poincar\'e's discovery of instabilities of trajectories of celestial bodies (which made them extremely sensible to initial conditions), radioactivity \citep{Kragh-1997AHESradioact,Kragh-2009_RePoss5}, X-rays, specific heats of gases and solids, emission and absorption of light (in particular, blackbody radiation), the (ir)reversibility dichotomy between classical reversible mechanics and Boltzmann's statistical-mechanical theory of entropy {\it versus} the second law of thermodynamics, and the experimental refutation of classical constructions of the ether as a medium for the propagation of light waves.

-After the year 1900 followed a short period of revolutionary new physics, in particular quantum theory and relativity theory, without any strong inclination toward (in)determinism.
-Then, indeterminism erupted with Born's claim that quantum mechanics has it both ways: the quantum state evolves deterministically, whereas the individual outcome occurs indeterministically.
-Born also stated that he {\em believed} that there is no cause for an individual quantum event; i.e., such an outcome occurs irreducibly at random.
+After the year 1900 followed a short period of revolutionary new physics, in particular, quantum theory and relativity theory, without any strong inclination toward (in)determinism.
+Then indeterminism erupted with Born's claim that quantum mechanics has it both ways: the quantum state evolves strictly deterministically, whereas the individual event or measurement outcome occurs indeterministically.
+Born also stated that he {\em believed} that there is no cause for an individual quantum event; that is, such an outcome occurs irreducibly at random.

-There followed a fierce controversy, with many researchers such as Born, Bohr, Heisenberg and Pauli taking the indeterministic stance, while others, like Planck~\cite{born-55}, Einstein~\cite{epr,ein-reply}, Schr\"odinger and De Brogli, leaning toward determinism.
-This latter position was pointedly put forward by Einstein's {\it dictum} in a letter to Born, dated December~12th, 1926~\cite[p.~113]{born-69}, {\em ``In any case I am convinced that he [[the Old One]] does not throw dice.''} At present the situation is clearly in favor for the indeterminists, the canonical position being expressed by Zeilinger~\cite{zeil-05_nature_ofQuantum}, {\em ``the discovery that individual events are irreducibly random is probably one of the most significant findings of the twentieth century. [[$\ldots$]]~for the individual event in quantum physics, not only do we not know the cause, there is no cause.''}
+There followed a fierce controversy, with many researchers such as Born, Bohr, Heisenberg, and Pauli taking the indeterministic stance, whereas others, like Planck \citep{born-55}, Einstein \citep{epr,ein-reply}, Schr\"odinger, and De Brogli, leaning toward determinism.
+This latter position was pointedly put forward by Einstein's {\it dictum} in a letter to Born, dated December~12, 1926 \cite[113]{born-69}: {``In any case I am convinced that he [the Old One] does not throw dice.''} At present, indeterminism is clearly favored, the canonical position being expressed by \citet{zeil-05_nature_ofQuantum}: {``The discovery that individual events are irreducibly random is probably one of the most significant findings of the twentieth century. $\ldots$~For the individual event in quantum physics, not only do we not know the cause, there is no cause.''}